Excerpt from the transcript of the March 15, 2013 show on A Fine Time for Healing

 Parents are supposed to provide emotional and physical security for their children.
 No matter the reason or method, failure to do so is abusive and damaging.
 As children we don’t understand what is happening to us while it is happening because it is all we know.
 But when we reach adulthood, the cruelty of our past becomes more and more apparent—the awareness of what we were subjected to becomes heightened.
 That leaves us feeling angry and resentful toward our parents.
 The realization that they failed us may create a dilemma; it may make honoring them a confusing, difficult, sometimes even impossible thing to do.

 Unless abusive parents take responsibility for what they did, seek help, and make amends, they most likely will continue to manipulate or be abusive with their adult children.
 This compounds the moral dilemma of honoring them even more.

 What about parents who live amoral lives, have substance abuse issues, or parents who do evil things—parents who we cannot honor or respect because they are dishonest and not respectful?
 It becomes increasingly difficult to reconcile our values with their ungodly actions.

 And what about parents we don’t even know because they abandoned us when we were very young?
 Are we supposed to honor them and if so how do we do it?

-I don’t know much about the bible, but in my research for this show I have noted the interpretations and impressions of a variety of Judeo/Christian clergy that have posted articles referencing this topic on the internet.
+I don’t know much about the bible and I am not at all religious, but in my research for this show I have noted the interpretations and impressions of a variety of Judeo/Christian clergy that have posted articles referencing this topic on the internet.